FAQ

 How do I debug when something's wrong?

-GET /inspect/contextshows the compiled system prompt, active skills, and loaded knowledge./inspect/connections/:nameshows a connection's resolved spec. - UI Activity panel: The runtime admin UI (
+GET /inspect/contextshows the compiled system prompt, active skills, and loaded knowledge./inspect/connections/:nameshows a connection's resolved spec. - Session replay: Studio shows conversation history, tool calls, costs, scopes, and deployment context for debugging.

 Is there a chat widget I can drop into my own web app?